 What to do

-– Preheat the oven to 180c.
-Line a slice tin with baking paper.
+– Preheat the oven to 180 degrees c/160 fan force and grease and line a slice tin with baking paper.

 – Melt the butter, sugar and golden syrup in a large pot over a medium heat, stirring to combine.
 Once all mixed together, remove from the heat.

 – Sift the flour, baking powder and ginger into the pot and then add the oats and coconut.
 Give it a good stir to combine everything together.